Loading...

 Because the car moves around a curve, it experiences centripetal acceleration provided by static friction.
 Thus, \begin{align*} f_{s,max}&=\frac{mv^2}r \\ \\\mu_s (mg)&=\frac{mv^2}r\\\\ \Rightarrow\quad v&=\sqrt{r\mu_s g}\\\\&=\sqrt{30\times (0.3)\times 9.8}\\\\&=9.4\quad {\rm \frac ms}\end{align*}

-Solution: The forces on the car are the downward gravity force, $mg$, the normal force $N$ exerted upward by the road, and the static friction force due to the road.
+Solution: The forces on the car are the downward gravity force ($mg$), the normal force ($N$) exerted upward by the road, and the static friction force due to the road.
 All these forces are shown in the free-body diagram below.

 In the vertical direction, there is no acceleration.
-By applying Newton's second law, we find that the gravity force is equal to the normal force. \[\Sigma F_y=0 \rightarrow N-mg=0 \Rightarrow N=mg\] In the radial direction, the net force required to keep the car on a circular path is found using the centripetal force formula, $F_c=\frac{mv^2}{r}$.
+By applying Newton's second law, we find that the gravity force equals the normal force. \[\Sigma F_y=0 \rightarrow N-mg=0 \Rightarrow N=mg\] In the radial direction, the net force required to keep the car on a circular path is found using the centripetal force formula, $F_c=\frac{mv^2}{r}$.

-This force must be balanced with the static friction force to guarantee a safe turn.
-Thus, the required condition for not skidding on the curve is as follows \[F_c=f_{s,max}\] where $f_{s,max}=\mu_s N$ is the maximum value of the friction force.
+This force must be balanced by the static friction force to guarantee a safe turn.
+Thus, the required condition for not skidding on the curve is as follows: \[F_c=f_{s,max}\] where $f_{s,max}=\mu_s N$ is the maximum value of the friction force.
 Therefore, \begin{align*} \frac{mv^2}{r}&=\mu_s (mg) \\\\\Rightarrow \quad \mu_s&=\frac{v^2}{r\,g}\\\\&=\frac{(23.6)^2}{10\times 120}\\\\&=0.4\end{align*}

-In the above, we converted ``km/h'' to ``m/s'' as below \[ 85\,{\rm \frac{km}{h}}=85\,\rm{\left(\frac{1000\,m}{3600\,s}\right)}=23.6\,{\rm \frac ms}\]
+In the above, we converted "km/h" to "m/s" as follows: \[ 85\,{\rm \frac{km}{h}}=85\,\rm{\left(\frac{1000\,m}{3600\,s}\right)}=23.6\,{\rm \frac ms}\] Therefore, the coefficient of static friction must be at least 0.4 to maintain the safe turn.

-Problem (15): A 2-kg bucket at the end of a rope is circulated in a vertical plane with a radius of 1.5 m.
+Problem (12): A 2-kg bucket at the end of a rope is circulated in a vertical plane with a radius of 1.5 m.
 The tension of the rope at the lowest point of the path is 30 N. Calculate

 (a) The speed of the bucket.